 Our philosophy is straightforward: we aim to ensure that the girls at Hanford are happy, are making the most of the opportunities on offer here and are thoroughly prepared for the challenges of life at Senior School and beyond.
 We have no intention of joining the facilities arms race – what we lack in state-of-the-art facilities we make up for in the quality of the teaching and pastoral care and the breadth of extra-curricular activities.

-While many join us in the IIIrd Form (Years 3 and 4) and IVth Form (Year 5), we are happy to be joined by girls at any stage, either as day girls, weekly boarders or full boarders.
-Although we are a predominantly boarding school, the day girls are very much involved in everything that goes on at Hanford and they often stay the night so that they don’t miss the fun.
+Hanford is a vibrant and happy school for girls aged 7 to 13.
+While many join us in the IIIrd Form (years 3 and 4), we are happy to be joined by girls at any stage.
+The majority of our children board, but we have always welcomed day girls who live locally or those who do not yet want to board full-time.
+Day girls are very much involved in everything that goes on at Hanford and they often stay the night so that they don’t miss the fun.

 Please do not just take my word for it, however.
 I invite you to come and see for yourself and hear from the girls – our finest ambassadors – why Hanford is such a magical school.